-Like the bus I don’t like sitting next to anyone.
-Sorry not a sharer, only child syndrome.
+Like the bus, I don’t like sitting next to anyone.
+Sorry, not a sharer, only child syndrome.
 So I do my best to find the single seat next to the luggage rack (because I also don’t trust people and need to see my bag at all times).
-I set up my iPad and watch an episode of “Suits” (it’s my new show right now because I needed to see who this American bitch was that is probably going to become a princess instead of me…she seems cool, whatever).
+I set up my iPad and watch an episode of “Suits” (it’s my new show right now because I need to see who this American chick is that is probably going to become a princess instead of me…she seems cool, whatever).
 Anyway, I can also do work on the train because they have semi-working wi-fi and when technology fails me I get to enjoy the beautiful landscapes of Scotland.
 If it’s not raining, too cloudy or we are going through a tunnel.

 I must say I also enjoy the train with my friends.
 Preferably with mini wine bottles that you can conveniently get from M&S and they will even give you a free cup.
 Excellent service Marks and Sparks!

 As in Sir Walter Scott, the writer, not just a monument for all Scottish people.
 One in particular whose last name happens to be Scott.
 It’s confusing.